NextNC/nestjs-next-guard/README.md

 ## Introduction

-This is simple guard wich can protect your routes by Role (RBAC) and also as the ability to check the ownership chain of the requested entity.
+This is simple guard which can protect your routes by Role (RBAC) and also has the ability to check the ownership chain of the requested entity.

 ## Example

 As an example consider that you are a user belonging to an organization which has some books associated.
-Now if you request a book by id this guard will check if the book that you are trying to fetch belongs to the organization that you are associated and so on.
-You only need to pass the models chain as awell as the property chain.
+Now, if you request a book by id this guard will check if the book that you are trying to fetch belongs to the organization that you are associated and so on.
+You only need to pass the models chain as well as the property chain.

 ## Installation